-- A single chip USB-UART bridge provides up to 1 Mbps transfers rates.
+- A single chip USB-UART bridge: CP2102 in V4 of the board and CP2102N in V4.1.
+The first provides up to 1 Mbps transfer rates, while the latter up to 3 Mbps transfers rates.

 - Micro USB Port

 - USB interface.
-It functions as the power supply for the board and the communication interface between PC and ESP32-PICO-KIT V4.
+It functions as the power supply for the board and the communication interface between PC and ESP32-PICO-KIT.

-- This light emitting diode lits when the USB or an external 5V power supply is applied to the board.
+- Turns on when the power supply is applied to the board.
 For details see schematic in Related Documents.